shubhamsg199/Finalyear/README.md

 -- script 1.sh runs as soon as it detects any changes in mydata.txt file.

--- script 1.sh creates the openstack user and assigns the default project, role and domain to the user efficiently.
+-- script 1.sh creates the openstack user and assigns the default project, role and domain to the user.

 -- Hence, the user can Login anytime with the credentials used while signing up on the Openstack Platform without any hassle.